allie-project/ml2/README.md

         - `blas-intel-mkl`, `blas-intel-mkl-static` (**All (x86 only)**): Links to the Intel MKL library.
 Only supported for x86 and x64 targets.
         - `blas-blis`, `blas-blis-static` (**Unix**, recommended): Links to the BLIS library.
 Recommended for ease of use and speed on Unix targets.
         - `blas-accelerate` (**macOS**): Links to the Accelerate framework for BLAS.
-- **Core Modules**: Core modules implementing machine learning tools similar to parts of Python's scikit-learn.
+- **Core Modules**: Core modules implementing machine learning tools similar to parts of Python's `scikit-learn`.
     - `all-modules`: Enable all modules. **Enabled by default, requires a linear algebra implementation.**
     - `logistic`: Provides pure Rust implementations of two-class (binomial) and multinomial logistic regression models. **Requires a linear algebra implementation.**
 - `onnx`: Enables building ONNX Runtime Bindings.
 Must be enabled to use ONNX models (GLIDE, T5, GPT-2, Glow-TTS, HiFi-GAN, & StyleGAN).
-    - `onnx-fetch-models`: Enables fetching models from the ONNX Model Zoo.
-Not recommended for production.
+    - `onnx-fetch-models`: Enables fetching models from the ONNX Model Zoo; not recommended for production.
     - `onnx-generate-bindings`: Update/generate ONNX Runtime bindings with `bindgen`.
 Requires [libclang](https://clang.llvm.org/doxygen/group__CINDEX.html).
     - `onnx-copy-dylibs`: Copy dynamic libraries to the Cargo `target` folder.
 Heavily recommended on Windows, where the operating system may have an older version of ONNX Runtime bundled.
-    - `onnx-prefer-system-strategy`: Uses the `system` compile strategy by default.
-This will require users to provide their own ONNX Runtime dylibs.
+    - `onnx-prefer-system-strategy`: Uses the `system` compile strategy by default; requires users to provide ONNX Runtime libraries.
-        - `onnx-prefer-dynamic-libs`: If the path pointed to by `ORT_LIB_LOCATION` contains static libraries, `libglide` will link to them rather than dynamic libraries.
+        - `onnx-prefer-dynamic-libs`: If the path pointed to by `ORT_LIB_LOCATION` contains static libraries, `ML2` will link to them rather than dynamic libraries.
 This feature prefers linking to dynamic libraries.
-    - `onnx-prefer-compile-strategy`: Uses the `compile` strategy by default.
-This will take a *very* long time and is currently unfinished, but allows for static linking, avoiding DLL hell.
+    - `onnx-prefer-compile-strategy`: Uses the `compile` strategy by default; will take a *very* long time and is currently unfinished, but allows for static linking, avoiding DLL hell.
         - `onnx-compile-static`: Compiles ONNX Runtime as a static library.
         - `onnx-mimalloc`: Uses the (usually) faster mimalloc memory allocation library instead of the platform default.
         - `onnx-experimental`: Compiles Microsoft experimental operators.